dtinblack/dtinblack.github.io/_posts/2019-08-26-experience-gets-to-point.md

 When researching for a post I sometimes come across an item where a point is made in a clear and precise way that is much better than anything I can pen.
 This is what happened recently when I was gathering material on a topic about education.

 Searching on the web for some background material on the effect of education on peoples lives, I came across a YouTube clip from [The Daily Show](https://en.wikipedia.org/wiki/The_Daily_Show) in 2012 with one of my favourite American comedians [Jon Stewart](https://en.wikipedia.org/wiki/Jon_Stewart).
 In the show he usually lambasts rival TV network commentators, celebrities and politicians.
 But in this clip he was interviewing
-[Malala Yousafzail](https://en.wikipedia.org/wiki/Malala_Yousafzai) the girl who stood up for education in her local community in Pakistan and was shot by the Taliban.
+[Malala Yousafzail](https://en.wikipedia.org/wiki/Malala_Yousafzai) the girl who was shot by the Taliban for her stance on access to education for her local community in Pakistan.

 During the interview Jon asked two important question that highlighted points about the importance of education, the first was: